-My photographic style is relaxed and natural and I’m all about about capturing authentic emotions and real moments.
-During your photo session I use guidance more than static posing.
-I like to guide my families into a pose, let it unfold naturally and then document it with my camera.
+During my sessions I use direction more than static posing and like to guide my families into a pose, let it unfold naturally and then document it with my camera.

-Don’t worry, I’m very bossy and I’ll tell you exactly what I need you to do, I use games, questions and activities to help you interact naturally with each other.
-Sometimes I’ll step back to get more photo-journalistic type images and other times I’ll come in really close for more intimate photos, my goal is to capture what makes your family dynamic special and unique.
+I know the idea of a photo shoot can be stressful, please don’t worry, I’ll tell you exactly what to do and I use games, questions and activities to help everyone relax and interact naturally with each other.
+Sometimes I’ll step back to get more photo-journalistic type images and other times I’ll come in really close for more intimate photos, my goal is to capture what makes your family special and unique.

-PETS – TOWEL/PAPER TOWELS – In the event that you have booked a pet photo session or are including you pet in the family shoot we want your furry child to look his or her best so it’s a good idea to bring a towel or paper towels to mop any excess gob off that adorable face.
-A brush is a good idea for long haired dogs that may gets bits of grass or leaves stuck in their fur.
+PETS LOOKING THEIR BEST – Please let me know if you are thinking of including your pet in the session.
+If you’re including your pet in the family shoot, it’s a good idea to bring a towel or damp facecloth to clean eyes or wipe excess gob from their face.
+A brush is a good idea for long haired dogs who may get grass or leaves stuck in their fur.

-BOWL AND WATER – Pets sometimes get very hot so it’s nice to have water on hand.
+BOWL AND WATER – Pets can get very hot so it’s advisable to have water on hand.

-TREATS/BRIBES – Bring your fur baby’s favorite treat along but I only like to use treats as a last resort, so best to keep them hidden unless absolutely necessary!
+TREATS/BRIBES – Bring your fur baby’s favorite treat along but I only like to use them as a last resort, so best to keep them hidden unless absolutely necessary!

-In order to make the most of your session I need to know a little bit more about you guys, so please complete the questionnaire below as soon as you can.
-Once it’s completed, simply click the SUBMIT button at the bottom and it’ll be winging it’s way to me in no time.
+To help me prepare for your session I need to know a little about you and your family, please complete the questionnaire below as soon as possible.
+Once completed, click the SUBMIT button at the bottom and it’ll go straight to my email inbox.

-Remember there are no right or wrong answers and you can be as elaborate or brief as you like with your answers.
+There are no right or wrong answers and you can be as elaborate or brief as you like.

 Now for the questionnaire!